trending_downLowest Slope Rating (Public)

 What is the easiest public golf course in Kentucky?

-Audubon Country Club in Louisville, Kentucky is the easiest ranked public or municipal course with a minimum slope rating of 73.
+A. J. Jolly Golf Course in Alexandria, Kentucky is the easiest ranked public or municipal course with a minimum slope rating of 85.
 Slope below 115 is considered friendly for beginners and higher-handicap players.

 How many public courses in Kentucky have a slope of 115 or lower?